stanmaz/BBOalert/README.md

 https://addons.mozilla.org/en-US/firefox/addon/bboalert

-After you start BBO, the screen should be like this (note additional buttons at top/left) :
+After you start BBO, the screen should look like this (note additional buttons at top/left) :

 ![](./images/BBOalertOK.png)